logicminds/logicminds.github.io/content/post/2018-09-25-alternative-facts.markdown

 date: 2018-09-25 15:26:41 -0700
 comments: true
 published: true
-categories: [devops, puppet, testing, mocking]
+categories: [debugger, devops, puppet, testing, mocking]
 ---

 What does Puppet and alternative facts have in common?